 *Next Up: WWRFC is traveling to Chicago to take on the Chicago Women 4/8.

 What a way to end our fall season!
-Wisconsin Women’s Rugby Football Club pulled off a spectacular win against the Minnesota Valkyries last weekend, and added another W to the record.
+Wisconsin Women’s Rugby Football Club pulled off a spectacular win against the Minnesota Valkyries October 29, and added another W to the record.
 It was a physical battle the whole way, but we pulled it off and finished the season on a 40-26 victory.

 Right off the starting kickoff, Wisconsin made it clear we were ready to play.
 Defensive launching was a major goal going into the game, and we executed it quickly.
 We received the kick to start the match, and although were stopped in our own zone, we got the ball back thanks to a huge launch that caused a Minnesota turnover.
 8-man and forwards captain Grace Hovde came up with the ball and found a gap, eventually brought down by the Minnesota 10.
 Luckily, lock Brittany Aprahamian was close behind in support and finished the job.
 Try Wisconsin!
 5-0 no kick.